RediSearch/RediSearch/docs/Chinese.md

-# Chinese support in Redis Search
+# Chinese support in RediSearch

 Support for adding documents in Chinese is available starting at version 0.99.0.